neopixl/tech-radar/radar/2023-10-03/glance-for-android.md

 tags: [Widget, Android]
 ---

-<p>Jetpack Glance est un framework construit sur le runtime Jetpack Compose qui vous permet de développer et de concevoir des widgets d'application à l'aide d'API Kotlin.
-Les widgets d'application sont des vues d'application miniatures qui peuvent être intégrées à d'autres applications et recevoir des mises à jour périodiques.</p>
+<p>Jetpack Glance is a framework built on the Jetpack Compose runtime that allows you to develop and design application widgets using Kotlin APIs.
+App widgets are thumbnail app views that can be integrated with other apps and receive periodic updates.</p>

-<p>Glance fournit un ensemble de composables pour vous aider à créer rapidement des widgets réactifs pour l'écran d'accueil avec moins de code.</p>
+<p>Glance provides a set of composables to help you quickly create responsive home screen widgets with less code.</p>